tufts-ml/bdl-transfer-learning/README.md

 See `bdl-transfer-learning.yml`.

 ## Downloading Shwartz-Ziv et al. (2022)'s SimCLR ResNet-50 prior/initialization
-Shwartz-Ziv et al. (2022)'s pre-trained prior can be found at https://github.com/hsouri/BayesianTransferLearning.
-In our paper, we use `resnet50_ssl_prior`.
+Shwartz-Ziv et al. (2022)’s SimCLR snapshots can be found at https://github.com/hsouri/BayesianTransferLearning

 ## Downloading our experiments
 Our experiments can be found at https://tufts.box.com/v/bdl-transfer-learning.